Policies and FAQ

 • Mini Winter is posted in October

-• Winter is posted in December, and the
+• Winter is posted in December, and the Spring quarter schedules are posted in March.

 • Our Summer Camp schedule will be posted in February.

-+ What are Technique, Play Creation, and Performance classes?
+What are Technique, Play Creation, and Performance classes?

 Technique classes are focused on the process of building skills.
 Students may approach a different topic or theme each class, testing and applying skills in different ways.
 The final day of class usually involves a showcase where we welcome parents and families to experience the skills students have learned.